- Introduction to CPS

 How parents can best support their students:

-Encourage them to know and share their course and college obligations with you; become familiar with college terms, policies and procedures.
+Encourage them to know and share their course and college obligations with you; become familiar with university terms, policies and procedures.

 Arrange to do a campus visit with your student.